What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Stevia contains iron, selenium, copper, phosphorus, magnesium, potassium, zinc, silicon, calcium, cobalt, chromium.

-These compounds are actively involved in all internal processes human body
+These compounds take an active part in all internal processes human body

 Amino acids